CraGL/Decompose-Single-Image-Into-Layers/README.md

     python ../Layer_Extraction/SILD_ASAP.py apple-06-ASAP.js

 You can test if your installation is working by comparing your output to the `apple-output` directory.
 You can find the output for other examples in the [supplemental materials](http://cs.gmu.edu/~ygingold/singleimage/) of our paper.
+If you want the optimization to be faster, you can increase gtol and ftol values in scipy.optimize.minimize().
+Our current implementation in paper is using default values of the function.

 The `apple.png` image is copyright [Adelle Chudleigh](http://gothicwolfcorpse.deviantart.com/).
 The `moth.png` image is copyright [Michelle Lee](http://cargocollective.com/michellelee/Illustration).